 Birdi was excited to be a part of the World of Drones and Robotics Conference this year!
 Held at the Brisbane Exhibition Centre in Southbank (which, side note… Southbank is beautiful!
-Lots of great cafes, restaurants; their Story Bridge has fun, fancy lights of an evening; and they even have a man-made beach right by the river!); we spent 2 great days connecting with thought leaders in the drone industry and trailblazers eager to bring drone solutions to their organisations.
+Lots of great cafes, restaurants; their Story Bridge has fun, fancy lights of an evening; and they even have a man-made beach right by the river!); we spent 2 great days connecting with thought leaders in the drone industry and trailblazers eager to bring drone solutions to their organizations.

-Birdi had a booth where we gave demos of the Birdi platform, chatted to people about their use cases for drones and aerial intelligence within their companies, and most importantly, provided people with what we were told by many to be the “best merch at the conference” (which Brooke, our Head of Marketing and the very author of this post, was thrilled about!).
+Birdi had a booth where we gave demos of the Birdi platform, chatted to people about their use cases for drones and GIS within their companies, and most importantly, provided people with what we were told by many to be the “best merch at the conference” (which Brooke, our Head of Marketing and the very author of this post, was thrilled about!).

 Our CEO Sebastian gave a talk about Birdi and sat on a panel discussion with some fantastic other speakers on morning two of the conference.
 We’ll share some more about some of the innovations in the drone space in a moment, but first we want to share the story of an incredibly inspiring and incredibly funny individual named Christopher Hills.